The Official Disney Credit Cards Are NOT the Best Option for Disney Lovers – Use These Cards Instead

 Honestly, these are some decent rewards for folks who find themselves at Disney locations.
 But we recommend using some better alternatives to earn more flexible rewards.

 The Capital One Savor Cash Rewards Credit Card is a clutch alternative to the Chase Disney Premier Card.

 With the Capital One Savor, you’ll earn $300 cash back after spending $3,000 on purchases within the first 3 months of account opening.

-This card earns 4% cash back on entertainment and dining purchases, 2% back at grocery stores, and 1% on all other purchases!
+This card earns 4% cash back on entertainment, dining purchases and popular streaming services, 3% back at grocery stores (excluding superstores like Walmart and Target), and 1% on all other purchases!
 This is perfect for folks looking to spend heavily within Disney and other amusement parks since most purchases will categorize as entertainment and dining!

 The information for the Capital One Savor Cash Rewards card has been collected independently by Million Mile Secrets.
 The card details on this page have not been reviewed or provided by the card issuer.

 The real advantage the Capital One Savor has over the Disney Premier Visa is the ability to redeem cash back in any increment.
 There is no minimum amount.
 This is different from Disney credit cards, where you must have a minimum 20 Disney Dollars to open a Disney Redemption Card, and a minimum of 10 Disney Dollars to reload the card.